Importing PM templates is a great way to quickly get your workspace up-to-date in Limble and worry less about setting up.

 Stack PMs allows you to generate a PM even if a previous occurrence is still open or incomplete.
 This is rarely needed for most maintenance tasks.

 Recalculate on PM completion will recalculate a PM schedule based on when it gets done.
 This is most commonly used when a PM is scheduled a certain number of days earlier than its actual due date.

 Task Status Configuration allows you to decide how quickly a task will spawn and then turn from green to orange to red.
+These are always calculated in days.
 You can configure any or all of the following options:

 Import and Upload

 Once you’ve added your desired vendors and fields, it’s time to upload.